skeeto/skeeto.github.com/_posts/2021-12-30-Some-sanity-for-C-and-C-development-on-Windows.markdown

 the standard library should work on the platform, and everyone else followed along for the sake of compatibility.
 I'm excluding [Cygwin][] and its major fork, [MSYS2][], despite not inheriting any of these flaws.
-They change so much that they're effectively a whole new platforms, not truly "native" to Windows.
+They change so much that they're effectively whole new platforms, not truly "native" to Windows.

 In practice, C++ standard libraries are implemented on top of a C standard